 Royal Society Te Apārangi released a report in July 2019 outlining the manufacture, use and disposal of plastics and how they enter and accumulate in the environment.

-We are publishing this report to raise awareness of the extent of the issue of waste plastics and to provide information to help us collectively figure out how we can turn the issue of plastic pollution around in Aotearoa.
+We are publishing this report to raise awareness of the extent of the issue of waste plastics and to provide information to help us collectively figure out how we can turn the issue of plastic pollution around in Aotearoa9.
 It complements a report on policy options and potential actions from Professor Juliet Gerrard’s Office of the Prime Minister’s Chief Science Advisor.

 Royal Society Te Apārangi President Professor Wendy Larner

-The Office of the Prime Minister’s Chief Science Advisor brought together a panel of experts and assessed assessed evidence assessing evidence of plastic use in Aotearoa New Zealand and “the range of social and technological solutions to issues in the plastic life cycle – from production through to consumer behaviour and disposal”.
+The Office of the Prime Minister’s Chief Science Advisor brought together a panel of experts and assessed assessed evidence10 assessing evidence of plastic use in Aotearoa New Zealand and “the range of social and technological solutions to issues in the plastic life cycle – from production through to consumer11 behaviour and disposal”.
 In December 2019, the findings were released in a report titled Rethinking Plastics in Aotearoa New Zealand.

 Office of the Prime Minister’s Chief Science Advisor